And Behold, It Was Very “Good Omens” Season 2!

 The Lord Of The Rings

 So what do you think?
-Do you recognize any of these newly-announced actors, and if so, do you like their work?
+Where have you experienced Brändström’s work before, and what qualities do you foresee her bringing to the series?
 Share your own thoughts, theories, and opinions, in the comments below!

 The Lord Of The Rings